OpenCTI-Platform/docs/docs/deployment/integration-manager.md

     You can deploy multiple instances of the same connector with different names.
 This allows you to configure different data sources or settings for the same connector type (e.g., multiple MISP instances, different API endpoints, etc.).

+    Even though it is possible to have multiple instances, there is a risk of significant impact on the platform, and it is **strongly discouraged**.

 1. Click the **Deploy** button on a connector card.
 A form will appear with required configuration fields.

-2. Fill in the required options (you can also expand **Advanced Options** to configure additional settings):
+2. Fill in the required options (you can also expand **Advanced options** to configure additional settings):

     - **Instance name**: must be unique.